isomerpages/pa-corp/_our-programmes/PA Cares @ President's Challenge.md

 <p>The PA Cares @ President's Challenge campaign this year features an inclusive
-sports activity at imPAct@Hong Lim Green on 5 October 2025, including Active Beyond Limits Exercises (A.B.L.E), a "Trust-in-Me" Walk and interactive sports try-outs for the public to experience.
-Through the event, PA rallies residents, corporate and community partners to raise awareness of inclusion in sport and encourage meaningful community connections.</p>
+sports activity at imPAct@Hong Lim Green on 5 October 2025, including Active Beyond Limits Exercises (A.B.L.E), a "Trust-in-Me" Walk and interactive sports try-outs for the public to experience.</p>
+<p>Through the event, PA rallies residents, corporate and community partners
+to raise awareness of inclusion in sport and encourage meaningful community connections.
+Here's a highlight of this year's PA Cares @ President's Challenge event!</p>
 <h2>Together, we can make an imPAct</h2>
 <p></p>
 <div class="isomer-image-wrapper">